-When deciding what senior living community is right for you there are certain areas you pay close attention to: care, food, programming and most likely cost.
-The idea of finding a community that you feel comfortable in and is affordable may seem impossible but there are many ways and options to investigate when considering how to best pay for Senior Living.
-We are going to touch upon four resources you may be eligible for.
+When deciding what senior living community is right for you there are certain areas you pay close attention to: care, food, programming and most likely finances.
+The idea of finding a community that you feel comfortable in and is affordable may seem impossible but there are many ways and financial resources to investigate when considering how to best pay for Senior Living.
+We are going to touch upon four financial resources you may be eligible for.
 Remember that most people pay for senior living with more than one source.
 Most options come with benefits and drawbacks so it’s important to look over all your options before deciding what is right for you.

 Long Term Care Insurance

 - To start the process of long term care insurance, you will need to fill out an application, answering health questions.
 The insurer may ask to see medical records and interview you by phone or in person.

 - You will then choose the amount of coverage you want-policies usually cap at the amount paid out per day and the amount paid out during your lifetime.